Allen’s Corners (Allyn’s Corners) – Hiram Township, Portage County and Troy Township, Geauga County

 on Allyn Rd at the intersection of SR 700 (Welshfield Limaville Rd S)

 Remnants: old houses and farm buildings in the area

-Description: The town was founded by brothers Watson Allyn (1824 – 1903) & Ozias Allyn (1814 – 1883).
-They donated land for the proposed Clinton Airline Railroad which was graded & had a track bed made for it, but the tracks were never laid.
-However, it became the location of the C & W Electric Railroad later rolled through the area in the late-1800s.
-There was a school (Hiram Township No. 5) was about 1/2 of a mile south of the GPS coordinates on the west side of SR 700 between Allyn Rd & Winchell Rd on land donated by the Tilden family.
+Description: The town was founded by brothers Ozias Allyn (1814 – 1883) and Watson Allyn (1824 – 1903).
+Their parents, Pelatiah Allyn (1785 – 1856) and Amelia (Taylor) Allyn (1785 – 1867), got married in 1808 and moved to Ohio from Connecticut in the early 1820s.
+Watson was the first member of the family who was born in Portage County.
+Ozias and Watson donated land for the proposed Clinton Airline Railroad which was graded and had a track bed made for it, but the tracks were never laid.
+However, it became the location of the C&W Electric Railroad later rolled through the area in the late 1800s.
+There was a school (Hiram Township No. 5) was about 1/2 of a mile south of the GPS coordinates on the west side of SR 700 between Allyn Rd and Winchell Rd on land donated by the Tilden family.
 Ozias served as the commissioner of Portage County from 1865 – 1868.
 The family surname is spelled as Allen in some branches.
-Watson & Ozias were buried with many relatives in Fairview Cemetery 3 miles south of the GPS coordinates at the intersection of SR 82 (Twinsburg Warren Rd) & Ryder Rd.
+Watson and Ozias were buried with many relatives in Fairview Cemetery 3 miles south of the GPS coordinates at the intersection of SR 82 (Twinsburg Warren Rd) and Ryder Rd.